jdrew1303/angularSeed/README.md

 - Build over create (Try not to pass in a constructor function if possible as there is an overhead associated with creating the parent object instead of just creating a plain JSON object.
 - Explicit data testing (Only override data that you need for the exact test.
 This reduces the brittleness of your tests to changing model data.)
 - Fixed time-based testing (Use explicitly coded times over the likes of Date.now().
 Moment.js may help here.)

-### Generating client libraries and test data factories from Swagger enabled servers
-Included is a gulp task to generate angular services automatically for swagger enabled servers.
-In your gulp config file (located in `gulp/config.js`) add the url of the server, the name of the swagger yaml/json file, and the name you would like for the service (this will be prepended with 'Service' so there is no need to add this).
-Once this is done you call `gulp api` to have all apis built.

-Generation of test data factories involves a bit of work on the part of the user.
-Calling `gulp factories` will generate factories for all APIs that you have defined in your gulp config file.
-Unfortunately most swagger files do not contain enough information to allow the generation of the faker statements (this is the helper library that handles generating fake data.
-You need to manually fill in these fields in you files.
-You also need to check the factories to make sure that child factories have been handled properly (this is not usually a problem if the swagger documentation is correctly written and naming schemes have been adhered to.
-You may also be able to reduce the number of Factories by using inheritance.
-Over time the library will become more precise.